OpenNMT/CTranslate2/docs/quantization.md

 * NVIDIA GPU with Compute Capability >= 7.5

 CTranslate2 internally handles the compute type for AWQ quantization.
+AWQ is not currently supported by the MPS backend.
 In this mode, all model weights are stored in half precision and all layers are run in half precision.
 Other parameters like scale and zero are stored in ``int32``.

 **Steps to use AWQ Quantization:**